adriantich/DnoisE/README.md

       >Seq_000000012;size=433081;
       TTTGAGTTCAATACAAAGTCATTCAGGAGCTGCTATTGACTTAGCTATCTTCAGTTTACATCTTTCAGGAGCTTCTTCGATTCTAGGAGCAATTAATTTTATTTCTACCATTATAAATATGCGAAATCCTGGACAAACATTTTATCGCATTCCTTTATTTGTTTGATCGATTTTCGTAACTGCTTTACTACTATTATTAGCAGTACCAGTTTTAGCAGGAGCTATTACCATGTTACTAACTGATCGTAATTTTAATACAGCCTTTTTTGACCCTTCTGGAGGTGGTGATCCTGTACTTTATCAACATTTATTT

-If input file is a .csv, separation between columns can be specified using the -p parameter (see help)
+If input file is a .csv (*-f* F), separator between columns can be specified using the *-p* parameter (see help).

-__*INPUT AND OUTPUT PATHS*__
+__*INPUT AND OUTPUT PATHS (-i/-o)*__

 Path before file name is required but can be in form of ./ to avoid larger strings.
 Output path is also required as far as it can be used to specify output name.
 For instance, the output path './file_to_denoise will' will return a file './file_to_denoise_denoising_info.csv' among others.

-__*ENTROPY CORRECTION*__
+__*ENTROPY CORRECTION (-e/-y/-x)*__

-As described in Antich et al. (2021) a correction to the importance of d in Edgar's algorith (2016) from entropy values of each nucleotide position in codon for coding barcodes.
+As described in Antich et al. (2021) a correction of the distance value (d) in Edgar's algorithm (2016) can be performed using the entropy values of each codon position in coding barcodes.
-We performed DnoisE for COI Leray/Leray-XT primers (Leray et al. 2013; Wangensteen et al. 2018) and therefore sequences starts with a position 3 and de first first codon position is in the second sequence position as follow
+We performed DnoisE for COI Leray/Leray-XT primers (Leray et al. 2013; Wangensteen et al. 2018) and therefore sequences start with a codon position 3 and the first codon position is in the second sequence position as follow

 ```console
 seq       --> T-T-T-G-A-G-T-T-C-A-A-T-...
 position  --> 3-1-2-3-1-2-3-1-2-3-1-2-...
 ```
---first_nt_position is set as 3 by default.
+*-x/--first_nt_position* is set as 3 by default.

+When entropy correction is performed, comparision of nucleotides one by one is used to calculate distance value instead of Levenshtein distance, and therefore, all sequences must have the same length (modal length)

-Entropy values are given as E1,E2,E3 independent from later parameter.
+Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as *-e* 0.4298,0.1833,0.9256).

-The correction is aplied as following.
+The correction is applied as follows:

-If the original Edgar formula is:
+The original Edgar’s formula is:

 $\beta(d) = (1/2)^{\alpha * d + 1}$

-We have performed a correction to d value as following:
+We correct the d value as follows:

 $d = \sum\limits_{i=1}^{3} d_i * \frac{E_i * 3}{E_1 + E_2 + E_3}$

-Entropy values can be calculated using the entrpy.R script as following:
+Entropy values can be input manually.
+They can be calculated using the entrpy.R script as follows:

 ```console
 Rscript --vanilla entrpy.R -i [input_file] -o [output_file] -f [TRUE|FALSE]